nicksnlp/LLM-course-2024_Nick/reports/report.week2.md

 Also, I have already managed to put those things into practice for some other work.
 I found configuration to be very useful, and the fact that you can loop through the prompts, and in that way implement ***zero-shot*** or ***few-shot*** prompting with variable parameters.

+For the **in-context-learning** assignment I have successfully run the notebook, and extracted *strengths* and *weaknesses* for each article.

 ---